Quick Start

 }

-float voltage = vmeas * (2.5); // Adjust multiplier according to divider ratio
+float voltage = vmeas * 1.667; // Calculate actual battery voltage using voltage divider ratio

 Serial.print("Battery voltage: ");